dbt-labs/docs.getdbt.com/website/docs/terms/subquery.md

 group by 1
 ```

-Similar to what we did on our first example, let’s break down the elements of this query.
+Similar to what you saw in the first example, let’s break down the elements of this query.

 | Subquery elements | Example |
 |---|---|